FaDrYL/From0ToPython/src/Fundamental/Syntax.md

 ```

 Indentations in one code blocks should be same.
-Otherwise, it will produce a error `IndentationError`.
+Otherwise, it will produce an error `IndentationError`.